kutlugsahin/impair/README.md

 ### Dependency Injection

-There are two decorators provided by Impair to decorate classes and constructor parameters to be resolved.
+There are two decorators provided by Impair to decorate classes and constructor parameters in order to be managed by the dependency container.

-- @injectable() decorated the class to be a service to be resolved by dependency containers.
+- **@injectable()**: All the service classes have to be decorated with @injectable decorator
-- @inject(token: string | Symbol | Class ): Parameter decorator which takes a token as argument
+- **@inject(**token: string | Symbol | Class**)**: Constructor parameter decorator which takes a token as argument to be resolved by dependency container to construct the class instance.

 ```tsx
 import { injectable, inject } from 'impair'